 Hildegard’s most significant works were her three volumes of visionary theology: Scivias (“Know the Ways”, composed 1142-1151), Liber Vitae Meritorum (“Book of Life’s Merits”, composed 1158-1163), and Liber Divinorum Operum (“Book of Divine Works”, composed 1163/4-1172 or 1174).
 There, Hildegard first describes each vision, whose details are often strange and enigmatic, followed by her interpretation of the theological contents.
 Her main work Scivias (Know the ways) was written in a period of six years.
 This book contains 35 miniatures.
-These miniatures of theological content[ are painted with great skill in bright colours and serve mainly to illustrate the complicated and profound text.
+These miniatures of theological content[ are painted with great skill in bright colors and serve mainly to illustrate the complicated and profound text.
 The original manuscript has been considered lost since the end of the Second World War.
 Hildegard’s very pictorial descriptions of her physical states and visions are interpreted by the neurologist Oliver Sacks as symptoms of a severe migraine, especially due to the light phenomena (auras) she describes.
 Sacks and other modern scientists suspect that Hildegard suffered from a scotoma that caused these hallucinatory light phenomena.

 Already in 1151 there were new conflicts with clerical officials: Archbishop Heinrich of Mainz and his Bremen official brother Hartwig von Stade demanded that Richardis von Stade leave the new monastery.
 Richardis was the sister of the Archbishop of Bremen and was to become abbess of the Bassum monastery.
 Hildegard initially refused the release of her closest colleague and called in Eugen III.
 Nevertheless, the two archbishops finally prevailed and Richardis left the Rupertsberg monastery.
 After this agreement Archbishop Heinrich finally confirmed in 1152 the transfer of the monastery property, which had become very extensive due to Hildegard’s reputation.
 This increasing wealth also had an effect on the life of the community and aroused criticism.
 Thus several clergymen, but also leaders of other communities, for example the master Tengswich of Andernach, attacked Hildegard, because their nuns allegedly lived luxuriously against the Protestant advice of poverty and only women from noble families were accepted in Rupertsberg.
 Since the number of nuns in the Rupertsberg monastery was constantly increasing, Hildegard acquired the empty Augustinian monastery in Eibingen in 1165 and founded a daughter monastery there, which could be entered by non-nobles, and appointed a prioress there.
 Hildegard von Bingen died on September 17, 1179, at the age of 82.